sunshroom/sunshroom.com/contents/development/index.md

 template: index.jade
 ---

 I have been developing web sites since the late 1990s but only recently got serious about programming.
-Nowadays I am learning JavaScript, Node, and Angular with the lofty goal of becoming a full stack developer.
+Nowadays I am learning JavaScript, Node, and Angular to expand my capabilities.

 Prior to this I worked as a front-end developer and user interface designer from 1999 to 2007.
 I primarily worked with HTML, CSS, and various templating languages, seldom making any forays into server-side programming.